 - Click OK.

-Running Total with Grouped Dates
+Running Total in Pivot Tables with Grouped Dates

 - First of all, go to your source data and enter a new column after the date column.